HL7/smart-app-launch/input/pages/app-state.md

 The response headers include an `ETag` header following [FHIR Core "Managing Resource Contention"](https://hl7.org/fhir/http.html#concurrency).

-The response body is a `Basic` resource representing the state persisted by the EHR (details below).
+The response body is a `Basic` resource representing the state persisted by the EHR.

 ##### Updates